Updated May 27, 2025

 Reusable Pads Make an Environmental Impact

 Did you know that a whopping 20 billion tampons, pads, and applicators are tossed into landfills every single year?
 The average woman will use close to 12,000 to 16,000 tampons and/or pads in her lifetime.
-These items are not always biodegradable and may linger on this earth for hundreds of years in the future.
+These items are not always biodegradable and may linger on the earth for hundreds of years in the future.

 Reusable Pads are Good For Your Body